Maribyrnong College: History

 The college has a long history in the suburbs of Maidstone and Maribyrnong as it was established in 1958.
-The area has changed dramatically since the college first opened and it is now seen as an inner-city college as it is located 8 km from the Melbourne central business district.
+The area has changed dramatically since the college first opened and it is now seen as an inner-city college as it is located 8 km from Melbourne CBD.

 Maribyrnong had a special place in terms of multicultural history among Melbourne's high schools.
 Being so close to the Maribyrnong Migrant Hostel (now closed) the school had an integration program for children from the hostel who were from all around the world, including many refugees.

 Specialist Sport Program

-In 2005 the school commenced its "Specialist Sport Program" with selective entry for talented sports students.
-Enrollments have grown: in 2007 there were 56 Specialist Sport students from a total school enrollment of 380; in 2010 there were 450 students involved in the sports program from a total school enrollment of 900.
+In 2005, the school commenced its specialist sport program, Maribyrnong Sports Academy, with selective entry for talented sports students.
+Enrollments have grown: in 2007 there were 56 Specialist Sport students from a total school enrolment of 380; in 2010 there were 450 students involved in the sports program from a total school enrolment of 900.
 Several sports receive a major focus: Australian rules football, basketball, soccer, swimming and tennis.
 The school has extensive partnerships with the Western Bulldogs, Victorian Institute of Sport, Australian Institute of Sport and Victoria University.